 Charles Medley Distillery

-Today, the company is run by the 7th and 8th generation Wathen-Medley boys, Sam and his father, Charles.
-A low-rye mash bill is used to create their Kentucky Straight Bourbons and the recipe remains unaltered from the original.
+Today, the company is run by the 7th and 8th generation Wathen-Medley boys, Sam Madley and his father, master distiller Charles Medley.
+It is one of the last independent and family-owned Kentucky bourbons, as well as one of the most historic.
+A low-rye mash bill is used to create their Kentucky Straight Bourbon, and the recipe remains unaltered from the original.